One Last Thing (Homeland): Plot

 Virgil (David Marciano) and Max (Maury Sterling) find the recording device in Saul's house and are able to trace it back to Alain Bernard (William Abadie), who is working in Israeli intelligence.
 Trailing him, they then take photographs of Bernard meeting with Senator Lockhart (Tracy Letts).
 Saul uses this information to buy more time for Brody.
-Lockhart agrees to postpone his appointment as new director in exchange for Saul not exposing Lockhart as having conspired against him.
+Lockhart agrees to postpone his appointment as the new director in exchange for Saul not exposing Lockhart as having conspired against him.

 Back at the base, Brody pleads with Carrie to be allowed to tell Dana that he is innocent.
 Carrie retorts that even if he is innocent of the Langley bombing, there are many other things he's done he has to atone for.
 Carrie appeals to Brody's love of his family and eventually gets him to agree to the mission.
 Over a period of sixteen days, Brody is worked back into peak physical condition with the assistance of a team of special ops soldiers.

 Carrie secretly takes Brody to visit Dana shortly before his scheduled departure.
 Brody tries to connect with Dana, apologizing for all that he's done to her and insisting that he wasn't responsible for the bombing, but Dana is upset and very standoffish.
 Brody leaves disheartened when Dana asks him what he wants her to say so that she'll never have to see him again.
 As he prepares to leave, Brody promises he will survive the mission and return to Dana and Carrie.
 Brody is taken back to the base where he departs for Iran.